-While playing Propaganda, players learn to recognize techniques of persuasion that are often used by advertisers, politicians, editorial writers, and in normal human interaction.
-Players increase their ability to discern the truth from smokescreens; they learn to figure out the reality of situations rather than getting duped by the techniques.
-Players become critical thinkers.
+While playing Propaganda, students learn to recognize techniques of persuasion that are often used by advertisers, politicians, editorial writers, and in everyday conversations.
+Players increase their ability to discern the truth from “smokescreens.”
+They learn to figure out the reality of situations rather than getting duped by illogical arguments which greatly improves their reasoning skills.